ibm-cloud-docs/CDN/feature-descriptions.md

 **Video on Demand** performance optimization delivers high-quality streaming across a variety of network types.
 By leveraging pre-configured cache control settings and the distributed network's ability to distribute the load dynamically, IBM Cloud CDN with Akamai gives you the ability to scale rapidly for large audiences, whether you've planned for them or not.

 **Video on Demand** is optimized for distribution of segmented streaming formats such as HLS, DASH, HDS, and HSS.
 Live video streaming is **not** supported at this time.
 You can enable the **Video on Demand** feature by selecting the option from the drop-down menu under **Optimize for** on the Settings tab, or while creating a new Origin Path.
 You should enable this feature only when optimizing delivery of video files.

+## Dynamic Content Acceleration
+{: #dynamic-content-acceleration-description}

+IBM Cloud Content Delivery Network (CDN) can be configured to serve content with Dynamic Content Acceleration (DCA) optimization, the performance of web pages with dynamic content can be measurably improved.
+See the [Dynamic Content Acceleration](/docs/infrastructure/CDN?topic=CDN-dynamic-content-acceleration) for more details.

 ## Geographical Access Control
 {: #geographical-access-control}